spuder/OpenSpool/README.md

 USB_ADDRESS=/dev/cu.usbmodemXXXXX make run-usb
 ```

-A new wifi network will appear called `OpenSpool-xxxx`, join the network, insert your wifi credentials and reboot.
+A new wifi network will appear called `OpenSpool-xxxx`, join the network, navigate to [192.168.4.1](http://192.168.4.1),  insert your wifi credentials and reboot.

 You can then navigate to the web interface at `openspool.local` or ip address.